Board Working Order

 6. The Board Committees

-The Board elects members to an Audit Committee, a Remuneration Committee and/or a Nomination Committee, from amongst its members each year after the AGM when needed.
-Committees will not be established if the extent of the Company's business does not require it and then the Board itself performs the tasks of the respective committees.
+The Board of Directors elects members to an Audit Committee, a Remuneration Committee and/or a Nomination Committee, from amongst its members each year after the AGM when needed.
+Committees will not be established if the extent of the Company's business does not require it, in which case the Board itself performs the tasks of the respective committees.

 The Compensation Committee consists of three members.
 The task of the Compensation Committee is to prepare, for the decision of the Board, the remuneration of the CEO and the members of the Management Team as well as the incentive programs for the CEO and the management.

 The Compensation Committee also prepares the matters relating to the appointment of the CEO and his/her deputy and identifies their possible successors.

 The Nomination Committee, which consists of three Board members, prepares the proposal for the election of Board members and their remuneration to be presented to the AGM.